Lump Sum Allowances

 -

-Your entitlement to more than 25% of the fund as a tax-free lump sum was protected in the same way as it was under the Lifetime Allowance framework.
+Your entitlement to more than 25% of the fund as a tax-free lump sum is protected in the same way as it was under thelifetime allowance framework.

 -

 For most people the tax-free lump sum is unchanged.
-There are some situations where the maximum possible lump sum can be higher or lower than the Lifetime Allowance framework allowed.
-There are also some situations where the legislation is still incomplete.
+There are however some situations where the maximum possible lump sum can be higher or lower than the lifetime allowance framework allowed.
 We'll go through some examples here so you can see what we mean.

 What happens when benefits taken before 6 April 2024 paid less than 25% of funds as a Pension Commencement Lump Sum?